nfrancia87/snmp2json/README.md

 devices and output json format.

 # Network_Neo4J_DB
-I incrementally added specific OIDs supports to extend the functionality of it by exposing an API to get this information to end up packing this as a docker containerized service.
-Once I was able to manage snmp 2 json information, I included a database to store and graph this information.
-This way I managed to correlate information across network devices like ARP tables, IPs, Network to end up having a graph database of my entire network.
-This approach simplifies and expose many network miss configurations and path related problems.
+I incrementally added specific OIDs supports, exposed an API to get this information to wrap things up by packing it in a docker containerized app.
+The Json output may then be consumed through the api into a database to store and  graph this information.
+This information is then correlated across network devices, visualizing it as a relationship graph between ARP tables, IPs, Network.
+You will End up having a graph database of your entire network.

+This simplifies and exposes many network miss configurations, path related problems as well as security risk.
 It also enables to have a real-time network repository as well general information about IP usage, Vlan numbering, etc.

 #OID